KaushallB/Github-Repo-Maker/README.md

  ### How to Create a GitHub Personal Access Token (Classic)

-1)Go to GitHub Settings
+1) Go to GitHub Settings
 Visit: https://github.com/settings/tokens

-2)Click on "Generate new token (classic)"
+2) Click on "Generate new token (classic)"

-3)Provide a note and expiration date (e.g., "For API script use")
+3) Provide a note and expiration date (e.g., "For API script use")

 4)Select scopes/permissions
 Make sure to check: